Young Funeral Directors

 This annual award is to be presented to the Ohio Funeral Directors Association Young Funeral Director who meets the following qualifications:

-- Exhibit outstanding citizenship in the community; serving the community in which he/she lives and/or works by assisting with activities or organizations that strengthen and improve the community.
+• Exhibits outstanding citizenship in the community; serving the community by assisting with activities or organizations that strengthen and improve the community.

-- Exhibit a level of professionalism that exemplifies the attributes of a professional funeral director and maintains the confidence of the personal and business relationships with those he/she serves.
+• Exhibits a level of professionalism that exemplifies the attributes of a professional funeral director and maintains the confidence of the personal and business relationships with those served.

-- Supports his/her professional organizations in their efforts to improve the standards of funeral service and to lend his/her voice in censure against those who would deter these efforts.
+• Supports professional organizations in their efforts to improve the standards of funeral service and to lend a voice in censure against those who would deter these efforts.

 Submission Instructions: